quire-io/guide/_docs/account-02-basics-account-settings.md

 ## Switch to your preferred language

-Step 1: Go to your Account Settings.

-Step 2: In **Basics**, you can change your default language.
+At **Basics** of your Account Settings, you can change your default language.

 ![change language]({{ site.url }}{{ site.baseurl }}/assets/images/basic-account-settings/change_language.png)